joshhaines/joshhaines.github.io/about.md

 ![Joshua Haines](/assets/josh_profile.jpg){: .center-image }

-My name is Joshua Haines, and I am an iOS engineer at AD60.
+My name is Joshua Haines, and I am a Mobile Engineer at AD60.
 Previously I was a senior software engineer and team lead at Accenture.
 I am a programmer down to my core, and love the idea of learning some new cool code concepts.
 I also submit code to my [GitHub](http://github.com/joshhaines), and I would love to hear what you have to say about it.

 ### My Focus for this Blog